 Clipboard History for Designers: Colors, Assets, and UI Copy

-Clipboard history for designers helps keep copied colors, UI copy, screenshots, asset links, SVG snippets, and reference notes available while you move between design tools, browsers, docs, and developer handoff.
+Quick Answer: Clipboard history for designers helps keep copied colors, UI copy, screenshots, asset links, SVG snippets, and reference notes available while you move between design tools, browsers, docs, and developer handoff.

 Design work creates many small copied items.
 A color value, button label, image, link, and component name may all matter five minutes later.